 CBD Does Not Cure/Prevent COVID

-I want to first state that there is no legitimate, peer reviewed evidence that suggests CBD, or any other cannabinoid within cannabis can cure COVID.
+I want to first state that there is no legitimate, peer reviewed evidence that suggests CBD, or any other cannabinoid within cannabis can cure COVID host cells.
 If this were the case, don’t you think CBD would be all over the news and part of major pharmaceutical COVID campaigns?

 The CBD industry has many companies that claim CBD can basically do everything (which is a lie).
 Some of them even claim CBD can cure COVID.
 It cannot.